rakahikmah/library-management-system-api/README.md

 php artisan migrate
 ```

-8. For run URL API with tools in case i use postman an you can import my collention the name file collection is **./Test-Altech-Omega-Andalan.postman_collection**
+8. For run URL API with tools in case i use postman an you can import my collection the name file collection is **./Test-Altech-Omega-Andalan.postman_collection**

-9. This project utilizes Laravel's built-in **DB Seeder** to generate fake data for testing purposes.
+9. This project utilizes Laravel built-in **DB Seeder** to generate fake data for testing purposes.
 You can run the following command to populate the database with sample data:
 ```bash
 php artisan db:seed
 ```